Ever wondered how to translate jokes? Humour is a great way to engage with your audience – but only if you get it right.

 Translating jokes this way is quick and easy, but it doesn’t always work.
 Jokes that use wordplay, like puns, are tricky to get right, as this example featuring the Dalai Lama shows!

 Your translators can advise you whether a joke is likely to fall flat when translated word-for-word.
-If so, option 2 could be a better bet!
+If so, the next option could be a better bet.

 Another option is to replace the joke with another that achieves the same goal.
 To do this, your translator needs to understand the purpose of the original joke and its effect on the target audience, then find something in the target language that has the same impact.
-This approach requires you to put a lot of trust in your translator so it’s vital they know their markets inside out!
+This approach requires you to put a lot of trust in your translator so it’s vital they know their markets inside out.
+You’ll need a linguist who is also a copywriter to do this.
+Find out more in our blog: What is the difference between translation, transcreation and copywriting?

 If you want to make people laugh in different markets, these tips will help: